visit/slate/source/index.html.md

         105375,
         83745
       ]
-    },
-	...
+    }
   ]
 }
 ```

-Get a page of Raw geos.
+Get a page of raw geos.

 ### HTTP Request